Naif-Al-Ajlani/SM23-AI-ROS-02/README.md

 + gmapping package: http://wiki.ros.org/gmapping

-+ for more application information check this toutorial: https://youtu.be/JXnXnAXrYj8
++ for more application information check this tutoria: https://youtu.be/JXnXnAXrYj8